 But if no action is taken by you (like you don’t hire an attorney after getting the ticket so that the attorney can get the citation reduced to a lesser charge, or contest the ticket in front of the judge), and you do not pay the fine or appear in court, then the judge will issue a bench warrant for your arrest.
 This means that a document is sent out to all available municipalities making them aware of the fact that a debt to state has not been paid, and that you should be arrested.
 So if you are subsequently pulled over for some other moving violation, the officer will run your driver’s license, see that you have an outstanding warrant, and instead of issuing a new ticket, he/she will simply arrest you on the spot.

 There is, however, an alternative to getting arrested (or not driving at all for fear of being arrested, as many of my clients have done).
 You can hire an attorney to take care of the warrant for you.
 The attorney would negotiate on your behalf with the judge and/or prosecutor to get the warrant ‘pulled’ so that you no longer have that hanging over your head.
 In addition, it may also be possible for the lawyer to get the underlying speeding ticket reduced to some lesser charge (so that it won’t negatively affect your automobile insurance).

-The affordable St. Louis traffic ticket attorneys at The Law Office of Jennifer Alter-Rieken have been helping people get out of these kinds of jams for years.
+The affordable St. Louis traffic ticket attorneys at The Bankruptcy Company have been helping people get out of these kinds of jams for years.
 Our goal is to make sure that your driving record is as clean and clear as possible, so that you can safely get to work each day without fear.
 All phone conversations and office consultations are free of charge.